-Highlights of the LGPS 3
+Highlights of the LGPS

 The Scheme 5

 What kind of scheme is it?
 5

 Who can join?
 5

 How will I know that I have joined the LGPS?
 6

 Can I opt out of the LGPS and re-join later?
 6

 What do I pay?
 8

 Do I get tax relief?
 8

 Contributions 9

 Re-joining the LGPS 9

 Can I transfer in non-LGPS pensions?
 9

 What if I'm already receiving an LGPS pension?
-10

 Contribution Flexibility 11

 Flexibility to pay less 11

-Flexibility to pay more 12
+Flexibility to pay more

 Your Pension 13

 How is my pension worked out?
-13

-Can I exchange part of my pension for a lump sum?
-15

-Taking AVCs as cash

 Leaving the Scheme before retirement 17

-Refund of contributions 17
+Refund of contributions

 Deferred benefits 17

 What if I have two or more LGPS jobs?

-Transferring your benefits 19
+Transferring your benefits

-Retirement 21
+Retirement 22

 When can I retire and take my LGPS pension?
-21

 Will my pension be reduced if I retire early?
-21

 What if I lose my job through redundancy or business efficiency?
-22

 What happens if I have to retire early due to ill health?
-22

 Can I have a gradual move into retirement?
-22
+23

 What if I carry on working after my Normal Pension Age?
-23
+24

-Pension age changes 23
+Pension age changes 24

 How does my pension keep its value?
-24
+25

+Can I exchange part of my pension for a lump sum?
+25

+Taking AVCs as cash 25

+Other ways to use your AVC

-Protection for your family 25
+Protection for your family 28

 What benefits will be paid when I die?
-25

 How much will the lump sum death grant be?
-25

 Who is the lump sum death grant paid to?

 What will be paid to my surviving partner?

-Help with pension problems 27
+Help with pension problems 30

 Who can help me if I have a query or complaint?
-27
+30

 How can I trace my pension rights?
-29

-Some terms we use 30
+Some terms we use 33

-Further information and disclaimer 37
+Further information and disclaimer 40